Close

 Is EPF withdrawal taxable if the amount is below a certain limit?

-EPF withdrawals below ₹50,000 are generally tax-free, regardless of the number of years of service.
+EPF withdrawals below ₹50,000 generally remain tax-free, regardless of service years.

 2